Assault on T. J. Joseph: Background

 T. J. Joseph, a professor of Malayalam language at Newman College, Thodupuzha, set a question in the Malayalam internal examination paper for second-year BCom students in March 2010.
 In the examination, question number 11 asked students to punctuate a dialogue between a character and God, given below:

 The passage was adapted from a lecture by Malayalam film director P. T. Kunju Muhammed that was in his book, Thirakathayude Reethisasthram (Methodology of Screenplay), published by Kerala State Institute of Languages.
 In the original text, Kunju Muhammed explains a scene in his 1999 film Garshom, in which the character Nasarudheen, an NRI who has returned to India, is madly talking to himself.
 Kunju Muhammed based the character Nasarudheen on a person with schizophrenia he had met near the road who was talking to God.

-Joseph named the unnamed character with schizophrenia as Muhammed in the question paper, as a reference to the author Kunju Muhammed, but it also made the text open to interpretation as a dialogue between God and the Islamic Prophet Muhammad.
+T.J.
+Joseph named the character 'Muhammed' in the question paper, which was a reference to the author P.T.
+Kunju Muhammed, but it also made the text open to misinterpretation as a dialogue between God and the Islamic Prophet Muhammad.

 The local edition of the Madhyamam newspaper reported the incident, sparking off the controversy alleging blasphemy.
 Several Muslim organisations protested the alleged defamation of Muhammed.
 The Campus Front, the Popular Front of India's student wing, launched an agitation against the professor.
 Student groups affiliated to the Indian National Congress and the Indian Union Muslim League also marched towards the college in protest.
 Copies of the question paper were circulated in sensitive areas by various Muslim organisations.

 An all-party meeting called by the District Collector decided to recommend action against the professor responsible for incorporating the question that reportedly hurt the religious sentiments of the community.

 The state police registered a case under Section 295 of the Indian Penal Code (for causing communal hatred) against the professor who subsequently absconded.
 The police then issued a lookout notice for him and arrested him a week later.
 He was then released on bail in April.
 The Newman College authorities also suspended him from the college and apologised for the mistake.
 His son was taken to hospital after being beaten up in police custody.